 6. Establish strong communication to earn customers' trust

-We realize that when there's not enough communication to earn their trust, they won't be eager to rate us higher on the NPS survey. - Matt Rostosky
+We realize that when there's not enough communication to earn their trust, they won't be eager to rate us higher on the NPS surveys. - Matt Rostosky

 A good communication with the customers is necessary to build a good customer relationship.
 Lack of effective communication increases the distance between you and your customers, whereas a good communication builds a bridge between the two.